getperga/perga-docs/docs/installation.md

 ```

 Notes:
-- You can customize .env and nginx.conf files, and then run install script again.
+- You can customize `.env` and `nginx/nginx.conf`, then run the installation script again.

 3) Verify and access
 - Web UI: http://localhost:3000